hamlet-framework/type/README.md

 - Add support for PHP 7.4 typed properties
 - Add PHP 8.0 in travis
 - Add more tests for agreements between psalm/phpstan and Type assertions
+- Add option for catching unmapped properties in ClassType